NastyaWheel/thesis/README.md

 ├── severity/                    # Directory containing working with accident-level data │  ├── severity_hypotheses.ipynb # Script to check hypotheses
-│  └── severity_model.ipynb      # Script to train the model predict severity of accidents
+│  └── severity_model.ipynb      # Script to check hypotheses on "hot spots" and train models to predict severity and "hot spots"

-├── frequency/                   # Directory containing working with panel data
+├── frequency/                   # Directory containing working with panel data │  ├── frequency_hypotheses.ipynb # Script to check hypotheses on a full sample and on "hot spots" │  └── frequency_model.ipynb      # Script to train the model predict frequency of accidents

 ├── creating_final_dataset.ipynb # Constructe two datasets with different observations
 ├── example_data_cards.pdf       # Human-readable example of raw accident data